 It’s not easy to be part of the behavioral healthcare industry as professionals and providers alike run into several stumbling blocks.
 According to Sovereign Health CEO Tonmoy Sharma, the job of providing mental care is not exactly perceived as a “cool profession.”
 He admitted that his tribe is not multiplying fast enough.

-Dr. Sharma blamed the misconception about psychological struggles, adding that both patients and care providers carry the unjust stigma of being in the business of the psychologically challenged.
+Dr. Tonmoy Sharma, author and mental health specialist, blamed the misconception about psychological struggles, adding that both patients and care providers carry the unjust stigma of being in the business of the psychologically challenged.
 For those needing mental care, getting help is not something to talk about.

 It is the same thing for mental care professionals.
 Counselors and physicians in the field are dealing with the bias that what they do is either “squishy science or soft profession.”
 So not too many are joining their ranks, and Dr. Sharma feared that the mental healthcare industry would soon feel the massive shortage of professionals.

 In India, for instance, mental health specialist Dr. Tonmoy Sharma estimated that the subcontinent would have to confront rising cases of drug addiction.
 The problem reaching an overwhelming level is not a remote possibility considering that India is within the region of major opium producers in Asia.